 Nineteen timber companies and seven environmental organizations—including the Conservancy—have come together to break down barriers and build a new foundation for the protection of Canada's Boreal Forest.

 At 1.3 billion acres, Canada’s Boreal Forest accounts for one quarter of the intact, original forest remaining on Earth.
-Here, moose, wolves and bears roam the landscape as do the iconic woodland caribou—an at-risk species highly sensitive to habitat alterations like road-building, logging and climate change.
-In addition, the Boreal is the spring nursery for more than 3 billion migrating songbirds and its wetlands sustain 80% of the waterfowl species in North America.
+Here, moose, wolves and bears roam the landscape alongside the iconic woodland caribou— a species at-risk in the boreal.
+The region is also the spring nursery for more than 3 billion migrating songbirds and its wetlands sustain 80% of the waterfowl species in North America.

 Through science-based assessments, agreement partners have identified priority landscapes (where to focus protection efforts) and ecological benchmarks (what successful protection will look like).
 Social sciences also play an integral part as stakeholders evaluate the potential impacts of conservation initiatives on jobs, wood supply and the economy.

 Boreal forests provide a global buffer against climate change by capturing and holding 11 percent of the world’s carbon—more than twice that of any other terrestrial habitat.
 But with the highest rates of deforestation in the world, boreal forests are in danger.

 The CBFA is helping to safeguard this vital carbon sink by protecting carbon-storing peatlands and soils over 178 million acres of Canadian Boreal Forest and developing sustainable, world-leading forest management practices that can improve the boreal’s ability to continue to store carbon.